Aleph Farms: Cost and scale

-The technology
+Technology

 The cellular agriculture technique used by Aleph Farms for their cultured meat is based on a process naturally occurring in cows to regrow and build muscle tissue.

 The company isolates the cells responsible for this process and grows them in bioreactors, in the same conditions as inside the cow, to form muscle tissue typical to steaks.
 To mimic the natural environment and the 3D structure, cultivated meat companies, and Aleph Farms in particular, use a scaffold which is required to achieve the appropriate characteristics that allow cell adhesion and subsequent proliferation and tissue development.
 The extent to which the biology of the muscle is replicated, determines the complexity of the tissue engineering process that must be utilised.
 Like-for-like pieces of muscle (e.g. steak) require a system containing multiple cell types growing in an organised manner, on a structure that is similar to the extracellular matrix, composed mainly by collagen.

 The company developed a technique that enables different cell types to grow together.
 In order to grow the meat without the need for raising livestock, a small amount of cells is extracted from an animal through a small sample and is placed afterward in a nutrient-rich broth.
-Within a cultivator designed to mimic the internal environment of the animal’s body, the cells then multiply, differentiate, and form the same tissue as inside the animal's body.
+Within a cultivator designed to mimic the internal environment of the animal's body, the cells then multiply, differentiate, and form the same tissue as inside the animal's body.
 After the steak in the cultivator has grown to the desired size and characteristics, the steak is harvested and ready for cooking.